metapolator/metapolator/functionality-overview.md

 Below, we will exercise these hierarchies.

 ## working on a master
-master: New, Import font, Duplicate, Delete, Copy from other project, Export as font, Rename, Set script(s) _(e.g. Latin, Cyrillic, Devanagari)_
+master: New, Import font, Duplicate, Delete, Copy from other project, Export as font, Set Name, Set Script(s) _(e.g. Latin, Cyrillic, Devanagari)_

 Set/Change/Clear parameter(s) (for whole master or several masters).